ajosedev/knowledge/notes/20210908151101-object-props-vs-compound-components.md

 - Can be made with cloneElement or context (more flexible)
 - Better composition
 - Potential for misuse
+- More variance in the output (i.e. lack of consistency)
 - Can't be strongly typed
 - Potentially better for more complicated components when an array/object data structure becomes too bloated